The Most Important First Step: Figuring Out Your Energy Needs

 Formula: (Watts) x (Hours/Day) = Watt-hours (Wh) per day

-Let’s complete the table:
+Let’s fill in the rest of the table:

 Appliance | Quantity | Power (Watts) | Hours/Day | Daily Energy (Wh) |